 We have to make ourselves better.

 I find myself also Looking for Anthropology.
 On the issue of gun violence, we have to make ourselves better.
 Anthropology could and should be at the leading edge of redefining who we are.
 Anthropologists are the best observers to comment on the place of the United States in the world.

-For anthropology to participate in this redefinition, we will need more pieces like Daniel Lende’s Newtown and Violence–No Easy Answers.
-In that sense, I completely agree with Lende’s comment, that his post is timely, jargon-free, and direct.
+For anthropology to participate in this redefinition, we need more pieces like Daniel Lende’s Newtown and Violence–No Easy Answers.
+In that sense, I completely agree with Lende’s comment.
+His post is timely, jargon-free, and direct.
 It addresses the medium-term and long-term conditions of possibility regarding issues of violence in the United States.

 However, I should address what Lende terms our fundamental difference: “It’s about violence, not about guns, not about mental health.
 That’s the main message of my piece.
 In that sense, I don’t think it’s that complicated.
 We have a violence problem in the United States.
 That problem comes at the intersection of social, economic, and behavioral issues.
 Anthropologists are really good at analyzing those things.
-Taking away all the guns won’t change the underlying problem.
+Taking away all the guns won’t change the underlying problem.”